TITLE 92: TRANSPORTATION

 C) Delivery of notice to the designated representative of a party constitutes service upon the party.

-D) A petitioner who has an open revocation for reckless homicide or aggravated driving under the influence which involved a fatality must submit, with his or her petition for driving relief, either a copy of the Order of the circuit court which states the sentence received upon conviction, certified by the Clerk of the Court, or a document from the Department of Corrections which reflects: the offense for which the petitioner was imprisoned; the date of release from imprisonment; and the terms of release or parole.
+d) Requirements for Felony Convictions Involving a Fatality.
+A petitioner who has an open revocation for reckless homicide or aggravated driving under the influence that involved a fatality must submit, with his or her petition for driving relief, either a copy of the Order of the circuit court that states the sentence received upon conviction, certified by the Clerk of the Court, or a document from the Department of Corrections that reflects: the offense for which the petitioner was imprisoned; the date of release from imprisonment; and the terms of release or parole.
 For the purpose of determining a petitioner's eligibility for reinstatement pursuant to Section 6-208(b)1 of the Code, and for the issuance of a restricted driving permit pursuant to Sections 6-205(c) and 6-206(c)3 of the Code, the date of release from imprisonment refers to the imprisonment on the conviction for the offense and does not include release from imprisonment for a violation of parole or probation.
 It is the responsibility of the petitioner to provide documentation that clearly reflects the date of his/her release from imprisonment.